derainm/NewHki/README.md

   ```
 Adapte to php.

-- Use js and html to do a key board to that allow user to edit VK key hex code.
+- Use js and html to do a key board to allow user to edit VK key hex code.
 - Re compress the date gzdeflate

 Last thing to test is keyboard compatibility special caractere : * / ( )   ... etc